estcube/Telemetry-Forwarding-Client/README.md

 This will set up a simple mocked tnc that will listen for connections on `localhost:3030` and continuously transmit randomly generated beacon data packets through KISS to a connected interface.

+#### Telemetry configuration

+The configuration of the AX.25 payload structure is specified in a [kaitai](http://kaitai.io/#what-is-it) file (`.ksy`).

+The configuration of the telemetry fields inside that structure, is specified in a json file.
+The client is able to download new versions of these files from the configured endpoints.
+Both files are then overwritten to the configured path and the kaitai file is compiled into the `src/icp.py` file (overwriting the old one).

 ### Frontend

 #### Requirements